core-wg/comi/draft-ietf-core-comi.md

   identity unknown-element {
     base error-tag;
     description
-      "Returned by the CoMI server when the CoMI client tries to access a data node of a YANG module not supported, of a data node associated with an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated
+      "Returned by the CORECONF server when the CORECONF client tries to access a data node of a YANG module not supported, of a data node associated with an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated